-A project aimed at making Marblehead's Old Town House universally accessible, which was defeated in last year's Special Town Election, was overwhelmingly supported by local residents at Town Meeting Tuesday night.
+A project aimed at making Marblehead's universally accessible, in last year's , was overwhelmingly supported by local residents at Town Meeting Tuesday night.

 The $675,000 project, which calls for the installation of a three-story elevator and two handicapped bathrooms, was unanimously endorsed by the town's Board of Selectmen and passed by a margin of 456 to 30.

 Among those endorsing the project Tuesday night was selectman Judie Jacobi, who said it was a shame that the Old Town House couldn't be used for local meetings, debates and gatherings.

 "We could hold political debates in the same room where Elbridge Gerry and Gen. John Glover debated independence and where events were held until the 1990's," Jacobi said.

 "What pride we could take in not only owning such an historic building but knowing that it was being used," Jacobi said.
 "How exciting it would be not only to attend an event there but to walk by and see it alive with activity."

 Before closing, Jacobi said she was "thrilled" to announce that the town's Historical Commission had agreed to donate $65,000 toward the project.